Can the Legislature change Washington’s track record on special education?

 “Until we get past thinking about special education solely … compliance with formulas and regulations, we probably won’t move the needle much,” Sigall said.

 Sigall trekked to Olympia with other mothers and testified in support of legislation that would offer families access to independent advocates and create local advisory committees so families could help make sure districts know their community’s needs.
-The bill, currently awaiting a full vote in the Senate, would also improve training for general education teachers on special education.
+The bill, which the Senate also unanimously passed Saturday, would also improve training for general education teachers on special education.

 Testifying alongside the cadre of moms: Nathan Sebe, an 11-year-old with autism who attends Jane Addams Middle School in Seattle.